viptomer1/viptomer1/README.md

 Cover:

-Dear Mr./Ms./Mx.
+Dear reader.

-With 10+ years of experience in creating and delivering user-centric applications and solutions, I look forward to bringing my strong creative, technical, and analytical skills to the Full-Stack Developer opening with you.
+With 10+ years of experience in creating and delivering user-centric applications and solutions, I look forward to bringing my strong creative, technical, and analytical skills to the Full-Stack Role.

 Throughout my career, I have been acknowledged as a solution-focused professional with the ability to design and develop innovative applications using advanced technologies.
-In my current role as a Full-stack Developer for IBM, I collaborate closely with the application team to develop and implement many full-stack web applications, ensuring optimal functionality, quality, and reliability.
+In my current role as a Full-stack Developer for Centrica, I collaborate closely with the application team to develop and implement many full-stack web applications, ensuring optimal functionality, quality, and reliability.
 Please consider the following highlights of my career:

 ●	Successfully designed and delivered more than 10 mobile applications and REST APIs to support 5 million requests monthly ●	Reduced time to market from several days to less than 10 hours by creating and executing a suite of Jenkins based automated build tools and automated testing.